t-karasova/grs-samples-python/tutorial_querying.md

 ## Success

-You have complete the tutorial and now we **encourage** you to **test the search by yourself**, right here in the CloudShell environment, using different search queries.
+You have completed the tutorial and now we **encourage** you to **test the search by yourself**, right here in the CloudShell environment, using different search queries.

-**Thank you for compleating this tutorial!**
+**Thank you for completing this tutorial!**